mounicasirineni/pm-research-toolkit/README.md

 **Signal/noise discipline.** Every template is designed so claims are traceable to sources.
-The prompt asks for [DOCUMENTED]/[INFERRED] labeling — in practice, Google Deep Research substitutes inline citations and a consolidated sources list.
+The prompt asks for [DOCUMENTED]/[INFERRED] labeling — in practice, Gemini Deep Research substitutes inline citations and a consolidated sources list.
 Either way, the output distinguishes grounded claims from reasoned inference, which makes the synthesis more defensible.